 Job Type: Full-Time

 Strong verbal and written communication skills with excellent interpersonal skills.
 Experienced in conflict resolution and able to multi-task.
 Able to build relationships and deal effectively with the DOE, community partners and cooperating agencies.
 Knowledge of education and learning principles/practices.
-Working knowledge of homeless issues affecting childhood development and parenting skills.
+Working knowledge of childhood development and parenting skills and challenges of at-risk/formally homeless families.
 Bachelor’s in Early Childhood Education or related field.
-Minimum 3years experience in working with diverse groups of children of all ages and developing/supervising curriculum and activities for children and care-givers.
+Minimum 3 years experience in working with diverse groups of children of all ages and developing/supervising curriculum and activities for children and care-givers.
 Computer proficient with CPI and CPR certification or able to pass courses at IHS.